awesomephant/blog/posts/monolith.md

 The monolith related, too, to the park rangers (and later, the handful of ambitious hikers) encountering it.
 Its height of 12 feet - twice as tall as the average man - looks like an artistic choice rooted in classical ideas of proportion.
 It's not a million miles away from a Greek column.

 But this sense of aesthetic familarity is unsettled by the apparent lack of any material relation between the monolith and the earth around it.
 Apart from the conspicuous absence of vegetation, the ground bears no obvious signs of work.
 There is no plinth; the monolith has no base or visible support; it's as if it had simply emerged from the earth already in its finished, inert state.
-Its matte surface looks oddly flawless for an object exposed to the elements, and produces little reflection of the surrounding landscape.
+Its matte surface looks too flawless for an object exposed to the elements, and produces little reflection of the surrounding landscape.
 If it weren't for the faintly visible rivets, and a small mound of loose earth by its base, you might mistake it for a misplaced video game asset clipping through the ground from another realm.

 As you observe it, the monolith seems to oscillate between these two modes of dialogue with its surroundings - one rooted in familiar elements of composition and proportion, the other in its otherwordly materiality - never quite reaching an equilibrium.